• facebook Twitter

 Training Programs

-Training programs are offered in order to foster researchers with “broad perspectives” beyond the educational programs of “high-expertise” by cutting-edge researchers in our department.
+Training programs are offered in order to foster researchers with “broad perspectives” beyond the educational programs of “high-expertise” by cutting-edge researchers in our program.

 First-year Course